Harald-U/java-microservice-handson/README.md

-# This is
+# Java Microservices Hand-on

-Lorem ipsum ...
+Get your Java Microservice up and running!

-This workshop is published on Github Pages [here](https://harald-u.github.io/istio-handson/).
+This workshop is published on Github Pages [here](https://harald-u.github.io/java-microservice-handson/).